Farid Ali (actor)

 Farid Ali (7 April 1945 – 22 August 2016) was a Bangladeshi actor.

 Career

 Ali debuted his acting career In 1962 when he performed in the stage drama "Kone Dekha", directed by Shahidul Amin.
 He first acted in television drama in "Ektala-Dotala" in 1964 and in film in "Dharapat" in 1966.

 Ali acted in notable films including Sangam, Gunda and Titash Ekti Nadir Naam.

+Death

+Ali died at the age of 75 due to cardiac arrest at a cardiac institute in Mirpur.